Skip to content

 Implications

 Other approaches to providing medical care have also been adopted to alleviate poor access to health care as a result of distance and lack of transport, such as support for specialist services flying into remote localities.
+In one study, it was noted that this approach provided limited opportunity for the development of relationships between patients and health-care workers, but that this could be addressed by having the same health-care worker return to the community over an extended period (Nolan-Isles et al. 2021).

 More research is required into the various barriers to accessing appropriate health care including the reliability of transport options.
 This will hopefully lead to further understanding of how this challenge has a broader influence on the social and economic circumstances of both health service users who need to travel significant distances while unwell, and on carers who support attendance at services for antenatal care, young children, people with a disability, or people suffering from chronic health conditions, mental health or substance use issues (Lee et al. 2014).

-Although research and documented practice wisdom can suggest strategies to improve access to health care, including transport options, individual service providers need to consider what will best meet the needs of their clients.
+Although research and practice wisdom can suggest strategies to improve access to health care, including transport options, individual service providers need to consider what will best meet the needs of their clients.
 Community and client engagement is needed to understand what barriers clients face in accessing health care so these can be addressed at the local level (Ware 2013).

 Hospitalisation and deaths due to injuries from transport accidents also remain a concern (see measure 1.03 Injury and poisoning).

-The policy context is at Policies and strategies.
+The Policy context is at Policies and strategies.

 References